 Who Needs Sleep?
 Not My Neobladder

 I know when I was first diagnosed 8 years ago with bladder cancer, I hit the interwebs like a piranha on the move in a horror movie.
 I consumed every bit of info I could.
-Unfortunately, that wasn't a great strategy, as there is so much out there and it can be difficult to sift through.
+Unfortunately, that wasn't a great strategy, as there is so much out there, and it can be difficult to sift through.
 With that, I also discovered a lack of direction on sleeping with a neobladder.

 Dr. Google is not to be trusted

-As many of you found out after your diagnosis, anytime you search for information related to health issues on the internet you will always – and I do mean always – end up finding the worst possible outcome for your search criteria.
+As many of you found out after your diagnosis, anytime you search for information related to health issues on the internet, you will always – and I do always mean – end up finding the worst possible outcome for your search criteria.
 Stuffy nose?
 Cancer of the septum.
 Hiccups.
 Hold tight because that could mean paralysis of the left diaphragm connective tissue.
 That's not a thing, but you get my drift.
 The rabbit hole of "possible" causes and outcomes is infinitely deep.